-Going forward, The International Fertilizer Association (IFA) forecasts nitrogen fertilizer consumption growth at 0.2% per year through 2025.
+Going forward, The International Fertilizer Association (IFA) forecasts nitrogen fertilizer consumption growth at 1.9% per year through 2028.
 Consumption growth is restricted by supply availability and does not necessarily reflect demand growth.
-A consumption growth rate of 0.1% a year is estimated for phosphate and -1.2% for potassium.
-A higher growth rate is forecasted for urea, since most new N-capacity additions are in the form of urea.
+A consumption growth rate of 2.8% a year is estimated for phosphate and 3.7% for potassium.